jinkos/adverturist_react/README.md

+# Welcome to the Text Adventurist
+## You can play the games at https://textadventurist.com
+### Frontend - typescript / react / cloudflare
+### Backend - python / mongodb (atlas) / fly.io / langchain

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.